cmccomb/google-scholar-for-github-pages/index.md

 ---

 # Setup
 1. Download your Google Scholar publications in a csv.
 Make sure you get all of them.
 2. Upload that csv file to the `_data/` directory of your site directory and make sure its named `citations.csv`.
 3. Download the `publications` include file from this repository ([here](https://github.com/cmccomb/google-scholar-for-github-pages/blob/main/_includes/publications)).
 4. Upload that file to the `_includes/` directory of your site.
 5. You're ready to go!
 See below for some different use cases.
+If the authors are not showing up, check your csv - sometimes there is a [zero-width no-break space character](https://unicode-table.com/en/FEFF/) at the beginning of the first row.
+Removing that character should fix things.

 # Inputs
 You can use this include file to slice and dice your publictions in several different ways by passing different parameters.
 All parameters are optional.
 Parameters can be used together - when used together, they implicitly have an AND relationship.
 Results are always shown with the most recent first.